 What was your life like a year ago?
 Most of us cannot remember the details of life from last year, even if they consisted of anxiety and worry.
 Next year may be different.
-I am guessing that we will remember this year of the pandemic for a long, long time.
+We will remember the pandemic for a long, long time.
 Nevertheless, with St. Paul, we rejoice.